mkathait/DavisGroup/README.md

 # DavisGroup
-This is for creating a website for Davis.
+Creating a website for Davis.